Kalathil Santhippom

 Kalathil Santhippom is a 2021 Indian Tamil language sports action drama film written and directed by N. Rajasekar with dialogues penned by R. Ashok.
 The film stars Jiiva, Arulnithi, Manjima Mohan and Priya Bhavani Shankar.
 The film is based on the sport of kabaddi and the friendship between two men Ashok and Anand who were initially regarded as rivals.
-The film also marked the posthumous release of actor Naadodigal Gopal who died on 5 March 2020 prior to the film release.
 It had its theatrical release on 5 February 2021 and opened to positive reviews from critics and became an average hit at the box office.

 Plot

 Ashok (Jiiva) and Anand (Arulnithi) are rivals on the Kabaddi court but are the thickest of friends outside it.
 The film essentially is a drama that explores the hurdles they face together with regards to their families and personal romantic relationships, and how they overcome all that.

 Production

 Actor Jiiva's father and veteran film producer R. B. Choudary announced that he would produce the film helmed by filmmaker N. Rajasekar.
 It marked 90th film project for R. B. Choudary under his production banner Super Good Films.
 Jiiva and Arulnithi were roped into play as the main male lead actors in the film and it also marked the first collaboration between them.
 Manjima Mohan and Priya Bhavani Shankar were roped into play the female leads in the film starring as love interests opposite to Jiiva and Arulnithi respectively.

 Jiiva] and Arulnithi both were taught the basic skills of the sport of kabaddi from few professional kabaddi players based from Karaikudi.
 The film director revealed that the kabaddi related sequences were shot on a set for about seven days which also featured real professional kabaddi players.
 Raju Sundaram served as the choreographer in the film.
 The portions of the film were predominantly shot in Chennai, Karaikudi and Thenkasi.

 The title of the film and the first look poster of the film were unveiled by actor Dhanush via his Twitter account on 4 August 2019 indicating that the film was in post-production stage.